Skip down to main content

 At the end of this course students will:

-• have obtained a critical understanding of the basic problems, concepts and methodology of the philosophy and ethics of information;
+• Have obtained a critical understanding of the basic problems, concepts and methodology in Digital Ethics;

-• be able to formulate research questions that are amenable to philosophical analysis and use relevant conceptual tools to design cogent answers to them;
+• Be able to formulate research questions that are amenable to ethical analysis and use relevant conceptual tools to design cogent answers to them

 Privacy Overview